What Is Visual Search and How to Use It

 - Find products from photos: Use visual search when you see a product in a store, screenshot, video, or social post but do not know its name.
 It can help identify similar listings, brand marks, model details, and shopping sources.

-- Identify objects and tools: Visual identification helps when you have a photo but no name for the subject.
+- Identify objects and tools: Visual search is useful when an image is your starting point and you need help discovering what the object, plant, animal, landmark, or product is called.
 This is useful for household parts, cables, tools, antiques, furniture, and unfamiliar objects.

 - Look up plants, animals, and nature: Photo-based lookup can suggest likely plant, bird, insect, rock, or mushroom matches.
 Treat these results as starting points, especially when safety or toxicity matters.